hexadecimal233/awesome-blog-themes/README.md

 ![Image](./assets/x/10.webp)

-## Q: Is there any theme available for wordpress？
+## Q: Is there any theme available for Wordpress (or Typecho)？

-A: No. WordPress has far more themes than Hexo, and many of them are proprietary.
+A: No. WordPress has far more themes than Hexo, and it's hard to find the best one for you.

 ## PS: